How does counseling work?

 Others use therapy for a period of time, take a break, and return when they are ready, something comes up, they need to do more work or for a few booster sessions.

-So as you see, there are lots of options and flexibility depending on what works best for you.
+There are lots of options and flexibility depending on what works best for you.
 While I love to see people commit to the process, I trust clients to make their decisions about length of time in counseling, hopefully with my input.

 Fees, insurance, & types of payment for therapy: